All Episodes

 Congratulations on 20 years of helping so many of us out here in the country.

-I know we go back to the late 70s, about 30 years ago when you had that very important job of who was going to throw out the first pitch and sing the national anthem at Royal Games, and every once in a while might have sold some tickets to a group, but uh you've come a long way.
+I know we go back to the late 70s, about 30 years ago, when you had that very important job of who was going to throw up the first pitch and sing the national anthem at Royal Games.

-It's been great being your friend and cherish the things that you've taught me and uh the times that we've shared together.
+It's been great being your friend and cherish the things that you've taught me and the times that we've shared together.

 And can't wait to see you again, pal.